Fort Hamilton perseveres through winter storm

-Base operations contractors shovel snow and clear paths before the sun rises on Fort Hamilton, N.Y., Feb.
-2, 2021.
-A major winter storm struck the Mid-Atlantic and Northeast, creating near-blizzard conditions along the coast, forcing many to stay home and telework.
+FORT HAMILTON, N.Y. - A major winter storm struck the Mid-Atlantic and Northeast, creating near-blizzard conditions along the coast, forcing many to stay home and telework.
 Despite the conditions, essential members of the garrison staff came together and persevered through the snow, sleet, wind, and power outage in order to ensure the safety and convenience of the installation’s residents and workforce.

-(U.S. Army photo by Carmine Russolillo)
+Snow began falling Sunday night and continued through Tuesday, and according to National Oceanic and Atmospheric Administration, more than 18.2 inches of snow fell in the Bay Ridge/Fort Hamilton area.
+Residents were urged to stay in their homes, public transportation was shut down, and the city was under a state of emergency as it faced what could be the top-20 biggest snowstorm impacting New York City; the biggest snowstorm was in 2016 with 27.5 inches of snowfall.

+Since Sunday afternoon, members of Fort Hamilton’s Crisis Action Team closely monitored the storm’s development and had their personnel positioned properly to respond if required.
+The CAT included staff from the Directorate of Public Works, as well as their base operations contractor, Re-Engineered Business Solutions, Inc. DPW has a contract with RBS to provide base operating services such as building maintenance and repairs, as well as municipal services like refuse pick-up, tree trimming, and grass cutting.

 |Date Taken: